-In future years, forest thinning and other wildfire fuels reduction work will take place around and upstream of Strontia Springs, Gross, Antero, Eleven Mile Canyon and Cheesman reservoirs, and near the town of Winter Park.
-All of this work will reduce the risk of wildfires upstream of Denver Water’s reservoirs and other water delivery infrastructure.
+Locations for forest restoration and wildfire fuels reduction projects under the new MOU include watersheds for Dillon, Strontia Springs, Gross, Antero, Eleven Mile Canyon, Cheesman and Williams Fork reservoirs.
+The projects will reduce the risk of catastrophic wildfires upstream of Denver Water’s reservoirs and other water delivery infrastructure.

 Who is doing the work?

 The U.S. Forest Service will oversee and administer all of the work, with most of the on-the-ground work being conducted by private contractors.

 Colorado State Forest Service will manage all of the operations and work on private lands.

 Forest restoration work, such as the thinning, clearing and creating fuel breaks, influence how quickly and intensely a wildfire can burn.
 Smaller, less severe fires also reduce the amount of soil erosion and other impacts to the watershed.
 Restoration will also help the forests become more resilient and resistant to future insect and disease epidemics, reduce wildfire risks for communities, and improve habitat for fish and wildlife species.
 More resilient forests also will be more adaptive to the impacts of a changing climate.

 Who is paying for this and how much will it cost?

 Denver Water will invest $16.5 million in forest and watershed health projects within Denver Water’s critical watersheds.
 The U.S. Forest Service will receive $11.5 million of the total Denver Water investment.
 CSFS will receive $3 million and NRCS will receive $2 million.
 Denver Water’s funding will be matched dollar for dollar by each agency for a total value of the partnership of approximately $33 million.

 Why are you doing the work now?